If you observe that your red-eared slider has an open wound, take the following steps to treat it and restore your reptile friend’s health:

 The shell of a red-eared slider is remarkably strong, but it can be injured.
 Open wounds in turtles can occur due to being attacked by other animals, dangerous tank decorations or setup, shell fractures or traumas, and other factors.

 If you have multiple turtles, they might get in a fight or bite each other, which can cause severe damage to the shell (or legs and head).
+You can learn more in my guide on how do turtles fight?

 It is not uncommon for a turtle to injure itself and have an open wound.
 This is especially true for turtles that are kept outside or when multiple male turtles are kept together.
 Taking your injured pet to the vet every time it gets a cut is impractical, not to mention expensive in the long run.
 However, as a responsible owner, you must treat these wounds before they become infected and create an even bigger problem.